Home » Die, Investment & Sand Cast Process

 Forth, at this time, the “Sprue,” “Gates,” “Runners,” and “Risers” put in, and cores are placed in to form the cavities.
 Then the halves are put back together, ready for the molten metal to be poured into the sprue.

-Fifth, the molten metal is then poured into the sprue from a ladle until first comes out the riser and is allowed to cool, forming the sand casting.
+Fifth, the molten metal is then poured into the sprue from a ladle until it first comes out of the riser and is allowed to cool, forming the sand casting.

 Last, the assembly is then “Shakeout,” removing the sand, and the cast part is removed with the “Sprue,” “Gates,” “Runners,” and “Risers” to be later removed from the sand casting.

-Once the metal is solidified, then the die is separated, and the finished part is ejected using numerous pins or “pinouts” to eject the finished die-cast with the gates intact.
+Once the metal is solidified, the die is separated, and the finished part is ejected using numerous pins or “pinouts” to eject the finished die-cast with the gates intact.
 The complete cycle can take 10 seconds to a minute, depending on the size, and then is repeated.
-A robotic arm can be used to automate this process and even be programmed to reject if there is a problem with the part, as shown in the attached video.
+As shown in the attached video, a robotic arm can be used to automate this process and even be programmed to reject if there is a problem with the part.

 The three mainly used materials that need to be considered are:

-Investment casting, or what is more commonly known as lost wax, is the oldest and simplest process that produces the highest tightest tolerances of the casting processes
+Investment casting, or more commonly known as lost wax, is the oldest and simplest process that produces the highest tightest tolerances of the casting processes.

 Second, this replica is then attached to a wax gating system with a “sprue” at the top, sometimes called a tree for the way it looks.

-Third, In the investment casting process, this complete assembly is then dipped into a ceramic solution.
-Then additional ceramic particles are dropped or blow on top of this ceramic base forming a thick layer.
+Third, this complete assembly is dipped into a ceramic solution in the investment casting process.
+Then additional ceramic particles are dropped or blown on top of this ceramic base forming a thick layer.
 Depending on the part design, this process could be repeated.

-Fifth, the ceramic tree mold is then removed from the furnace, and the molten metal is poured in the sprue and allowed to cool.
+Fifth, the ceramic tree mold is then removed from the furnace, and the molten metal is poured into the sprue and allowed to cool.

 Last, the solidified tree is then sent to an agitator or water jet to remove the ceramic coating depending on the material and design requirements.
 Then runners are removed from the investment casting.